ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ZSH_THEME="robbyfish"
 ```

-Aliases are abbreviations for often used commands.
+Aliases are abbreviations for frequently used commands.
 You can add aliases to Zsh at the bottom of the ~/.zshrc config file.
-I have aliases to directories I often want to jump to like project folders as well as for tasks I use frequently.
+I have aliases to jump to directories I often use and aliases for long commands I don't want to type.
 Here are some aliases you may find useful.

 ``` bash
 alias c="clear" # Clears your terminal screen